mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Model Training Configuration

-When starting model training, in addition to model-related parameters, you also need to set the parameters of trainer, runner_config, learning rate, and optimizer and other modules required for training, MindFormers provides the following configuration items.
+When starting model training, in addition to model-related parameters, you also need to set the parameters of trainer, runner_config, learning rate, and optimizer and other modules required for training, MindSpore Transformers provides the following configuration items.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|